IBM/AMLSim/README.md

-Please cite our following paper if you use the data set for your publications.
+Please cite our following papers if you use the data set for your publications.

 EvolveGCN: Evolving Graph Convolutional Networks for Dynamic Graphs https://arxiv.org/abs/1902.10191